kyledharrington/dynatrace-operator/README.md

 ![](https://dt-cdn.net/images/dynatrace-logo-rgb-cph-800x142px-ac1b21b785.svg)

 # Dynatrace Operator Helm Chart
 This Helm Chart is designed to facilitate the deployment of the Dynatrace OneAgent as a Helm Chart.
-This Operator configuration is a prerequisite for deploying the OneAgent.
+This Operator configuration is a prerequisite for deploying the OneAgent helm chart.

 ### Prerequisites
 1. A Dynatrace namespace has been created in your cluster